Sporting Dogs

 About the Deutscher Wachtelhund

-The Deutscher Wachtelhund is a very large sporting dogs known for its outgoing nature and highly intelligent mind.
-Adaptable to most living situations, the Deutscher Wachtelhund is manageable for most owners.
+The Deutscher Wachtelhund is a medium sporting dog known for being deeply loving with its family and friendly once acquainted.
+With a highly intelligent mind, adaptable to most living situations, the Deutscher Wachtelhund is manageable for most owners.
 Typically standing 18 to 21 inches and weighing 40 to 55 pounds, this breed has a life expectancy of 12 to 14 years, making it a long-lived companion for the right family.

 Originally classified within the Sporting Dogs group, the Deutscher Wachtelhund brings a distinct combination of traits that sets it apart.
 The Deutscher Wachtelhund is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Deutscher Wachtelhund loves being close to its people and forms strong bonds with every member of the household.